websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Robots

 Here you can configure `robots.txt` rules for a page.
-These rules provide instructions to search engines and other tools that crawl and index your site, either blocking or granting a crawler access to a specified path.
+These rules provide instructions to search engines and other tools that crawl and index your Site, either blocking or granting a crawler access to a specified path.

 ![Use the Robots field to configure robots.txt rules for a page.](./configuring-individual-pages/images/17.png)